pmooney-extend/pmooney-extend.github.io/index.md

     <strong>Important Note:</strong> The variant change function may be in your Assets folder or somewhere else in your Shopify theme.
 </div>

-<h1 id="modal-add-warranties">Rendering the offer modal and adding warranties to the cart</h1>
+<h1 id="modal-add-warranties">Add the Extend offer modal and add warranties to the cart</h1>

 ---